BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ??? info "What is the traffic source?"
     BeyondATC uses data from FlightRadar24, using a historic week of data.
 This includes all IFR flights, GA included.

-??? info "Why are you not using live traffic?
-Are you planning to add it later?"
+??? info "Do you support live traffic?"
-    Various factors were evaluated such as costs, contracts, user feedback, system architecture, and development timeline.
-Based on these criteria, the choice was made not to use live traffic data.

-    Tests showed minimal differences that most users won't notice.
-This setup offers a seamless experience without the complexities and costs of live traffic, allowing users to choose their flight times and experience busy airports.

-    Currently, there are no plans to implement live traffic or support any other injectors.
+    Live traffic is supported through the **Navigraph Live Traffic** integration, available with a Navigraph Unlimited subscription.
+Enable it in the settings and BeyondATC injects and controls real-world traffic; see [Live Traffic](../knowledge-base/live-traffic.md) for setup.

+    **BeyondATC does not require you to have Navigraph to use traffic however**, outside of Live traffic we use historical FR24 schedule data.
+This offers a large traffic data set for those who do not have Navigraph Unlimited, do not want to use live traffic, or who want to fly at specific times.

 ??? info "Will you update the traffic data?"
     We plan to update the dataset to provide more relevant traffic data for the simulator.
 However, please keep in mind that this data is costly, and while we are committed to making updates, we currently do not have a specific timeline for when this will happen as it has to be discussed with the data provider.

 ??? info "Which models will BeyondATC use for AI Traffic?"
     BeyondATC will use whatever models you have installed in your simulator, including any combination of AIG, FSLTL, and FS Traffic.
-On MSFS 2024 it can also use BravoAirspace Airline Traffic Global (ATG).
+On MSFS 2024 you can also use BravoAirspace Airline Traffic Global (ATG).

 ??? info "BeyondATC says that no traffic liveries are found"
     Make sure you have installed models for at least one provider (AIG, FSLTL or FS Traffic) in the community folder of the MSFS version you are using — or, on MSFS 2024, BravoAirspace ATG.
 If it still doesn't work, start BeyondATC as an administrator.